NUR 500. Biostatistics.1 Credit.

 Offered: Every year, Fall Online

 NUR 653.
-Family Health Practicum and Seminar II.3 Credits.
+Clinical Practicum and Seminar III for the Family Nurse Practitioner.4 Credits.

-This course includes a mentored practicum experience of 120 hours and a weekly clinical seminar.
+This course includes a mentored practicum experience of 240 hours and a weekly clinical seminar.
 It provides an opportunity for nursing practice with families at an advanced level.
 Comprehensive assessment, clinical decision-making and strategies to facilitate health promotion and health restoration of individuals within family systems are emphasized.
+This course includes a 1-week on-campus immersion.

 Offered: Every year, Spring